-and hem repairs and alterations .It has probably been lengthened by adding the broad velvet band around the hem ,there’s also marks that look like there was perhaps a pintuck that was unpicked to lengthen the gown .Perhaps it was passed along from one sister to another or perhaps it was a hand me down ,, given to the sisters by a friend ,or employer?
+and hem repairs and alterations .I think this is suggestive of regualr wear but for genteel “work” I feel it has probably been lengthened by adding the broad velvet band around the hem ,there’s also marks that look like there was perhaps a pintuck that was unpicked to lengthen the gown .Perhaps it was passed along from one sister to another or perhaps it was a hand me down ,, given to the sisters by a friend ,or employer?

-To me it seemed like a gown made and worn for work either at home or elsewhere .Its seemed to shout governess gown ,Its plain but of decent quality dark fabric,there’s a limited amount of fabric used which suggested economy ,it front fastens making it easier to get into and out of without the need for any help .The front trim helps disguise the front closure and may have also been used to help cover up any signs of wear.
+To me it seemed like a gown made and worn for work either at home or elsewhere .Its seemed to shout governess or teachers gown ,Its plain but of decent quality dark fabric. .The trim helps disguise the closure and may have also been used to help cover up any signs of wear or alterations.Maybe the sleeves ruching was a way to disguise and adjust the wide sleeves popular in the 1830s and which Emily carried on wearing long after they went out of fashion,.Ruching uses a lot of fabric unruched the sleeves would be quite wide .The gown is also earlier than Charlottes gowns ,higher waisted and probably late 1830s early 1840s

 Brown alongside Grey was a colour of choice for governesses, while black is the colour often described in novels and paintings ,black was considered as less than ideal because many people disliked seeing people dressed in the colour when not in mourning.